Procter & Gamble: Board of directors

-In March 2011, Rajat Gupta resigned from the board after a SEC accusation of Galleon Group insider trading.
+In March 2011, Rajat Gupta resigned from the board after an SEC accusation of Galleon Group insider trading.

+In May 2011, the company was noted for having 11 female directors that were all on the Most Powerful Women list by Fortune.

 In May 2013, Robert A. McDonald announced his retirement and was replaced by A.G.
 Lafley, who returned as chairman, president, and CEO.

+Jon R. Moeller succeeded Lafley as CEO in 2021.
+In July 2025, Procter & Gamble announced Shailesh G. Jejurikar would succeed Jon R. Moeller as CEO in 2026.

-Procter & Gamble is a member of the U.S. Global Leadership Coalition, a Washington, DC-based coalition of over 400 major companies and NGOs that advocates for a larger international affairs budget, which funds American diplomatic and development efforts abroad.
+Procter & Gamble is a member of the U.S. Global Leadership Coalition, a Washington, DC–based coalition of over 400 major companies and NGOs that advocates for a larger international affairs budget, which funds American diplomatic and development efforts abroad.